 • Clinical training in marriage and family therapy - students are required to complete the minimum clinical training requirements established by COAMFTE including relational client contact hours and live supervision.

-• For every week in which clients are seen, the student must have at least one hour of individual supervision.
-The ratio of supervision hours to treatment hours must not be less than one hour of supervision to five hours of clinical contact.
-Students enrolled in the program should consult the MFT Clinical Training Manual regarding clinical training requirements.
+• For every week in which clients are seen, the student must have at least one hour of individual supervision or two hours of group supervision.
+The ratio of supervision hours to treatment hours must not be less than one unit of supervision to five hours of clinical contact.
+Students enrolled in the program should consult the MFT Clinical Training Handbook regarding clinical training requirements.

-• Successful completion of a written comprehensive examination (taken before advancement to candidacy) and an oral examination (taken at the end of the program).
+• Successful completion of a written comprehensive examination (taken before advancement to candidacy) and a final oral examination (taken at the end of the program).

 Normal time to complete the program